JuliaLind/1DV610-L2/README.md

 This module provides the classes CurrencyConverter, RateFetcher and QuoteConverter.
 Additionally the package also procides the two utility classes:
 - DeepCloner class that makes a deep clone of any object including deep cloning of any nested elements.
-Note that custom classes are converted to plain objects.
+Note that custom classes are converted to plain objects, and that their private attributes and private methods will not be copied and thus not exist on the new object.
 - TypeChecker that checks if a value is of certain type

 ---------------------